Berlin Motor Show: History

 As the automobile became more known and accepted, the IAA became a fixed event in Germany, with at least one held every year, usually in Berlin.
 In 1902 the show was held for the first time by the Association of German Automotive Industrialists (Verein Deutscher Motorfahrzeug-Industrieller) at Berlin Friedrichstraße station.
 The 7th exhibition in 1905 was inaugurated by Emperor Wilhelm II and until 1907, there were even two shows per year, as production had increased to an industrial level.
-In the next years, however, the show was suspended, due to the outbreak of World War I.
+In the next years the show was suspended, due to the outbreak of World War I.

 With a pause after the war, the IAA was then reinstated and returned to a newly built exhibition hall in Berlin Westend in 1921, with 67 German automobile manufacturers displaying 90 vehicles under the motto "comfort", including the Rumpler Tropfenwagen and a Bosch electric car horn.
 More than 600 exhibitors participated in the 15th IAA in 1923 and the next year's show saw the premiere of economy cars like the Hanomag 2/10 PS or the Opel 4 PS (Laubfrosch).

-The 1927 IAA was held at Cologne (under pressure from Mayor Konrad Adenauer), followed by the 20th IAA in Leipzig in March 1928, nevertheless, the 21st exhibition was again held in Berlin in November.
+The 1927 IAA was held at Cologne, under pressure from Mayor Konrad Adenauer.
+The 20th IAA was in Leipzig in March 1928.
+The 21st exhibition was again held in Berlin in November.
 It featured the first German vehicle with a rack steering and independent suspension (Röhr 8) as well as the eight-cylinder Opel Regent luxury car and a crank operated window by Brose.

 The 1929, 1930, and 1932 IAA were cancelled due to the Great Depression.
 Despite the still perceptible after-effects of the global recession, the 22nd IAA was held in Berlin in 1931 with a total of 295,000 visitors.
 For the first time the exhibition included front-wheel drive vehicles like the DKW F1.